|SUZANNE MARIE OLSSON is an American author best known for investigating the

 published by the Demarest Family Association in 1966, tracing the Des Marets–Baldwin lineage back to

-the First King of Jerusalem during the First Crusade.
-He was a French Merovingian.
+the First Kings of Jerusalem during the First Crusade.
+He was French-Merovingian.

 In 1996, author Laurence Gardner published ‘Bloodline of the Holy Grail’.
 Olsson realized that her